mohchi/spring-security-request-mapping/README.md

     }

 Normally, the code above would not work in Spring MVC because there's a duplicate mapping.
-Using this project, Spring MVC will route a request for "/" to authenticatedHomePage() if the user is authenticated.
-Otherwise it will go to homePage().
+Using this project, Spring MVC will route a request for "/" to `authenticatedHomePage()` if the user is authenticated.
+Otherwise it will go to `homePage()`.

-Like other security expressions, you can reference `hasPermission()`, `authentication`, and `principal` in an expression.
-You can also reference the `request` and any path variables defined in the @RequestMapping:
+Within an expression, you can reference `hasPermission()`, `authentication`, `principal`, and, depending on the `SecurityExpressionHandler` in use, `request`.
+You can also reference any path variables defined in the `@RequestMapping` annotation:

     @RequestMapping("/secure/{name}")
     @PreAuthorized("authentication.name == #name")
     public String securePage() {
     	return "securePage";
     }

+Finally, if a handler is matched for a request based on the `@RequestMapping` specification but fails the security expression (and there are no other suitable handlers), an `AccessDeniedException` is thrown for Spring Security's `ExceptionTranslationFilter` to deal with as it sees fit.